-InMotion is a popular US-based company which has provided a wide range of web hosting services for more than 15 years.
+InMotion is a popular US-based company that's provided a wide range of web hosting services for more than 15 years.

 InMotion has several shared hosting plans, all marketed as ‘Business’ products.
 That might put you off if you're just a regular home user, but it's just a label – they could appeal to anyone.

-The $6 (£4.80) a month Launch plan ($8 – £6.40 – on renewal) offers unlimited disk space, email accounts and email storage.
-There's support for hosting two websites, a major plus when other starter accounts often just allow one.
+The US$8 (about £6, AU$11) a month Launch plan offers unlimited disk space, email accounts and email storage.
+There's support for hosting two websites – a major plus when other starter accounts often just allow one.